B. J. Habibie: Cabinet minister (1978–1998)

-By 1991, Habibie oversaw ten state-owned industries including ship- and train-building, steel, arms, communications, and energy.
+By 1991, Habibie oversaw ten state-owned industries including ship- and train building, steel, arms, communications, and energy.
 A 1993 estimate determined that the estimates used nearly $2 billion a year in state funding, although the government's opaque accounting practices meant that the size of the industries was not completely known.

 As minister, Habibie created the OFP (Overseas Fellowship Program), STMDP (Science Technology and Manpower Development Program) and STAID (Science and Technology for Industrial Development).
-These three programs provided scholarships to thousands of high school graduates to earn their bachelor's degrees in the STEM fields and for other technical professionals to continue their study for master's and doctorate program in the United States, Europe, Japan, and other countries.
+These three programs provided scholarships to thousands of high school graduates to earn their bachelor's degrees in the STEM fields and for other technical professionals to continue their study for master's and doctorate programs in the United States, Europe, Japan, and other countries.

 In Suharto's regime, as was expected of senior government executives, Habibie became a member of the Golkar organisation.
 Suharto appointed him as deputy daily coordinator for the chairman of the executive board in 1992, and the following year he became the daily coordinator.

 While serving in cabinet, Habibie was also elected as the first Chair of the Indonesian Association of Muslim Intellectuals (ICMI) in 1990.
 This modernist Muslim organization provided him with a political base, linked to but independent of the Suharto administration.